Boyman10/cloud-test/README.md

 **Keycloak adapter for development :**

-We use TEST realm and micro-app client - Check
+We use TEST realm and micro-app client

 Check the technical module for more details (application.yml).